Holy crap. It’s 2023.

 But apparently, our profile where we dump-test videos that have no relation to our site seems to be doing out there.
 Just look at that hella-swol ass follower count!
 Hitting the big time folks!

-In all seriousness, we kinda forgot about Odysee.
+In all seriousness, we kind of forgot about Odysee.
 It wasn’t fun to watch because it kept pixelating out.
 There’s no Android TV client.
 And we sorta got other interests like looking at other people’s websites.

 Metaverse and SecondLife.